If you are thinking about applying to Wilkes University, the application fee costs $40.

 Does Wilkes University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Wilkes University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Wilkes University accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Wilkes University?

-❌ No, Wilkes University is test optional, so you can make the call whether to include your ACT or SAT scores.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average, you may want not want to include them in your application.
+❌ No, Wilkes University is test optional, so you can choose whether or not to submit your test scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is Wilkes University's acceptance rate?